lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

   be considered as a CBOR structure.

-* A Matching Operator (MO) is the operator used to make the comparison between the field value and the Target Value.
-The Matching Operator may require some parameters, which can be considered as a CBOR structure.
+* A Matching Operator (MO) is the operator used to make the comparison between the Field Value and the Target Value.
+The Matching Operator may require some parameters.
 MO is only used during the compression phase.

 * A Compression Decompression Action (CDA) is used to describe the compression and the decompression process.
-The CDA may require some parameters, which can be considered as a CBOR structure.
+The CDA may require some parameters, CDA are used in both compression and decompression phases.

 ## Rule ID